 Students in this program will be responsible for making their own flight arrangements to Japan's Akita Airport (IATA), the airport is about 10 minutes by car from AIU.
 Students arriving on the official program arrival date will be provided with transportation from the airport to their on-campus residence hall assignment.

 Students currently receiving financial aid can use their aid for overseas study, and may, in some cases, have their awards increased.
 Students not currently receiving financial aid may be eligible.
 Those interested in financial aid for this program should contact the financial aid office on their home campus.

 Late applications are accepted on a space-available basis.
-Please contact Lizette M. Alvarado for further details.
+Please contact the Program Coordinator for further details.

 A non-refundable deposit of $250, applicable to the program cost, must be paid within 14 days of acceptance to the program in order to secure program participation.
 Any deviation from program requirements must be requested in writing and authorized by the Director of International Education and Programs before the final payment date.